jbgrunewald/jbgrunewald.github.io/_posts/2019-12-28-first-bounty-award.md

 After spinning up another instance like the one my company used I determined this was the default configuration.
 This is also where I determined that the access to these machines was meant to be funneled through the cloud console UI.
-Inside the dashboard for your notebook instances , there were links to access each one.
-The typo I found earlier was meant to be a regex to prevent accessing the machine if you didn't come from the correct origin URL.
+Inside the dashboard for your notebook instances , there were links to access each instance.
+The typo I found earlier was meant to apply a regex to prevent accessing the machine if you didn't come from the correct origin URL.
+Implying you would access these machines from the google cloud console where you are already authenticated.

 Initially we tried to report this issue to the team that contacted us about the policy violation.
 When they indicated they were unable to act on the information, I decided it was serious enough